 Leaf drawing– Of course it depends on the time of year, but go on a scavenger hunt.
 See what different types of leaves you can find and go home and paint with them.
 It can take a good couple of hours and is great fun.

 Aquabeads – You probably have these lying around in the house already.
 Dig them out and get creative.

-Drawing – Freddie was never interested in colouring or drawing, that was until he found great tutorials on Youtube.
-There are loads to find but his favourite channel is Art for Kids Hub.
+Drawing – Freddie was never interested in coloring or drawing, that was until he found great tutorials on Youtube.
+There are loads to find but his favorite channel is Art for Kids Hub.

 Junk Modelling – We have a lot of deliveries and we love creating robots with the boxes!
 Hours of fun!